Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

 \subsubsection{Definitions and concepts}

-\textbf{Graph embedding} \cite{goyal2018graph, cai2018comprehensive, chen2020graph, barros2021survey} bridges the gap of the utilization of non-Euclidean data in machine learning methods for downstream tasks, including node classification \cite{bhagat2011node, khattak2020tweets}, graph classification \cite{verma2017hunt, narayanan2017graph2vec, galland2019invariant, chen2019gl2vec, wang2021hyperparameter}, link prediction \cite{liben2007link, lu2011link, rossi2021knowledge, kumar2020link}, clustering \cite{wang2020commerce} and stuff.
-Specifically, as for building the feature vectors of data instances as inputs required by machine learning methods \cite{shalev2014understanding}, typical representation learning techniques, such as the artificially given methods \cite{cheng2016wide} implementing based on hand-engineering with expert knowledge and the bag-of-words methods \cite{zhang2010understanding}, are usually constrained to Euclidean data.
-However, as illustrated in Secs.~\ref{information} and \ref{graph_representation}, most of the information in recommender systems have a graph representation, which is non-Euclidean with complex and diverse hidden relation (or connectivity) patterns.
-For that gap, graph embedding has recently become a general solution to convert non-Euclidean graph representations into a low-dimensional Euclidean space, using embedding vectors, also called \textbf{embeddings}, of nodes, edges, subgraphs, or whole graphs to preserve and reconstruct intrinsic topological features of graph representations.
+\textbf{Graph embedding} \cite{goyal2018graph, cai2018comprehensive, chen2020graph, barros2021survey} is a technique used to generate features of non-Euclidean data for machine learning-based downstream tasks, like node classification \cite{bhagat2011node, khattak2020tweets}, graph classification \cite{verma2017hunt, narayanan2017graph2vec, galland2019invariant, chen2019gl2vec, wang2021hyperparameter}, link prediction \cite{liben2007link, lu2011link, rossi2021knowledge, kumar2020link}, clustering \cite{wang2020commerce} and stuff.
+In general, in order to satisfy the input format of machine learning models \cite{shalev2014understanding}, features (usually represented by multidimensional vectors) of objects in data should be generated in the first place.
+For that purpose, until recently, researchers usually resorted to artificial generation methods \cite{cheng2016wide} implemented based on hand-engineering with expert knowledge and bag-of-words methods \cite{zhang2010understanding} as strategies for generating features of Euclidean data.
+However, as illustrated in Secs.~\ref{information} and \ref{graph_representation} that most of the information (or data) for recommendation is represented by graph representations with complex and diverse hidden relation (or connectivity) patterns, characterized by non-Euclidean.
+For that gap, in recent research, graph embedding techniques began, for the first time in large numbers, to be used to generate features of non-Euclidean data, which can project non-Euclidean graph representations into a low-dimensional Euclidean space consisting of embedding vectors (also called \textbf{embeddings}) of nodes, edges, subgraphs or whole graphs as their features.
+These embeddings preserve the intrinsic topological characteristics of graph representations, which can be used to reconstruct them.